manm2069/IoT_Lab-2/README.md

 # IoT_Lab-2
+Francis and Miguel's Lab

-Lab Activity of Francis Andrei Alivio and Juan Miguel Salvador
+Students: Francis Andrei Alivio, Juan Miguel Salvador

+Lab Answers:
+1. The primary purpose of MQTT protocols in IoT applications is communnication.
+This allows
+2.
+3.
+4.
+5.
+6.